microsoft/Olive/docs/source/features/passes/onnx.md

-# ONNX related – General
+# ONNX

-Olive provides multiple Passes that execute optimization tools related to ONNX.
-[ONNX](https://onnx.ai/) is an open format built to represent machine learning models.
+[ONNX](https://onnx.ai/) is an open graph format to represent machine learning models.
 [ONNX Runtime](https://onnxruntime.ai/docs/) is a cross-platform machine-learning model accelerator, with a flexible interface to integrate hardware-specific libraries.

-Olive provides easy access to the model optimization tools available in ONNX Runtime.
+Olive provides multiple transformations and optimizations based on various ONNX to improve model performance.

 ## Model Conversion
-The user might not have a model ready in the ONNX format. `OnnxConversion` converts PyTorch models to ONNX using [torch.onnx](https://pytorch.org/docs/stable/onnx.html).
+The `OnnxConversion` pass converts PyTorch models to ONNX using [torch.onnx](https://pytorch.org/docs/stable/onnx.html).

 Please refer to [OnnxConversion](onnx_conversion) for more details about the pass and its config parameters.